#2 Early March 2018

 Navigating this discourse is going to be something I intend to workout as I go and hopefully get more confident.
 I always endeavor to learn and listen to others but if anyone is reading this, the next time you’re about to hit that unfriend button or blast someone with a comment on their poor attempt at cosplay, please take a breath.

-Step back and think about it, put yourself in their shoes.
+Step back and think about it and yes even try the age old method of putting yourself in their shoes.